Feature Learning Dynamics in Infinite-Depth Neural Networks: Additional Experiments

-The convergence proof to NFD in Theorem~\ref{thm: fl dynamics} relies on Assumption~\ref{assmp:eigenvalue} that the smallest eigenvalues of the covariance matrices $\{\mSigma_{\ell}^{(k)}\}_{\ell}$ and $\{\mTheta_{\ell}^{(k)}\}_{\ell}$ are uniformly bounded away from zero.
-To examine this assumption, we train a four-layer ResNet under depth-$\mu$P and track the spectra of these matrices.
-As shown in Figure~\ref{fig: eigenvalue}, the smallest eigenvalues of $\{\mSigma_{\ell}^{(k)}\}_{\ell}$ remain strictly positive across layers, although they gradually decrease during training as the covariance matrices expand in dimension.
-Moreover, the smallest eigenvalues increase with network width, suggesting that wider networks preserve more diverse feature representations and may generalize better to downstream tasks.
+\paragraph{Pre- vs. Post-activation ResNets.} We provide additional experiments supporting the architectural choice used in the main paper.
+In particular, we compare pre-activation and post-activation ResNets under depth-$\mu$P scaling.
+As suggested by Proposition~\ref{prop:post-act}, the pre-activation design used in our theoretical analysis is more stable at large depth, whereas post-activation ResNets can exhibit rapid feature-norm growth when the activation satisfies the positive dominance condition.
+Figure~\ref{fig:pre-act-vs-post-act} supports this behavior and shows that pre-activation also leads to more stable train/test loss curves.

-\subsection{GIA Restoration and Dynamics Alignment}
+\paragraph{GIA Restoration and Dynamics Alignment.}

-In this subsection, we empirically evaluate the restoration of GIA predicted by Theorem~\ref{thm: fl dynamics} and Corollary~\ref{cor:gia}.
-For each architecture (vanilla DNN, $\mu$P-ResNet, and depth-$\mu$P ResNet), we compare \textit{standard} training—where the backward pass reuses the forward weights—with a \textit{decoupled} variant in which the backward pass uses an i.i.d.\ copy of the forward weights.
-Figure~\ref{fig:gia_alignment} shows the evolution of training and test loss for width~128 across increasing depths.
-As depth grows, DNNs exhibit vanishing gradients and the standard and decoupled trajectories remain misaligned; $\mu$P-ResNets also fail to align, overfit at larger depths, and even encounter exploding gradients and NaN values once the depth exceeds~18.
-In contrast, depth-$\mu$P achieves consistent improvements in both training and test performance, and the two trajectories converge toward each other, confirming the restoration of GIA in the infinite-depth limit.
-To assess robustness across widths, Figure~\ref{fig:gia_alignment2} reports the corresponding width-256 results, which closely mirror the trends in Figure~\ref{fig:gia_alignment}: larger width mitigates some instability and overfitting in DNNs and $\mu$P-ResNets but does not resolve their underlying pathologies, while further sharpening the trajectory alignment and performance gains observed under depth-$\mu$P.
+We empirically evaluate the GIA restoration predicted by Theorem~\ref{thm:feature-learning-dynamics} and Corollary~\ref{cor:nfd-depth-rate}.
+For each architecture---vanilla DNN, $\mu$P-ResNet, and depth-$\mu$P ResNet---we compare \emph{standard} training, where the backward pass reuses the forward weights, with a \emph{decoupled} variant, where the backward pass uses an i.i.d.\ copy of the forward weights.
+Figure~\ref{fig:gia_alignment} reports training and test losses at width~128 across increasing depths.
+As depth grows, vanilla DNNs suffer from vanishing gradients and the standard and decoupled trajectories remain misaligned; $\mu$P-ResNets also fail to align and become unstable at large depth.
+In contrast, depth-$\mu$P improves both training and test performance with depth, and the standard and decoupled trajectories move closer to each other, supporting the restoration of GIA in the large-depth regime.
+Figure~\ref{fig:gia_alignment2} shows the corresponding width-256 results: larger width reduces some instability in vanilla DNNs and $\mu$P-ResNets but does not resolve their misalignment, while further strengthening the trajectory alignment and performance gains under depth-$\mu$P.